Alexander Boris de Pfeffel Johnson - The Prime Minister and leader of the Conservative Party

 Michael Andrew Gove - Minister for the Cabinet Office & Chancellor of the Duchy of Lancaster

 Epilogue: In June 2021, Gove was found to have acted unlawfully when the Government awarded a COVID-19 contract without a tender to a polling company owned by long-term associates of his and Dominic Cummings, then Johnson's chief adviser.
-In December 2021, Gove was accused of hypocrisy after he was photographed attending a Christmas party at 10 Downing Street during the COVID-19 lockdown.
+In December 2023, Gove confirmed he cooperated with criminal inquiry into the Baroness Mone PPE scandal.
+In early 2024, Parliament's standards commissioner ruled, Gove had failed to register several hospitality events in a timely manner.
+Gove remains one of parliaments slipperiest and longest surviving servants of the people.

 Matthew John David Hancock - Secretary of State for Health and Social Care